 The education sector in South Africa remains one of the major challenges for our country, with many public schools struggling to yield positive results and private schools being too costly for many South African households to afford.
 This challenge, however, signals a gap in the market and provides an opportunity for small and medium enterprises (SMEs) in the private education sector to flourish while contributing to improvements in the education sector.

 The opportunities available to SMEs wishing to enter into the education sector are extensive – from private pre-primary schools to support services and innovative educational products.
-If SMEs take advantage of this opportunity, the education sector can not only be improved, but also become more inclusive to provide the best prospects for all of South Africa’s children to one day contribute to a better performing economy with lower levels of inequality and lead improved lives.
+If SMEs take advantage of this opportunity, the education sector can not only be improved but also become more inclusive to provide the best prospects for all of South Africa’s children to one day contribute to a better-performing economy with lower levels of inequality and lead to improved lives.

-In South Africa, although public spending on education (as a proportion of total government spending) has been increasing incrementally since 2010 (with a decrease noted in the 2015/2016 financial year), it is lower today (at 20.3%) than it was in the 1996/1997 financial year (at 22%).
-In terms of the GDP, public education spending (in 2017/2018) accounted for 6.8% of the national GDP.
-This is significant as it is the highest proportion recorded, with the same proportion only being spent twice over the last 20 years (first in the 1996/97 financial year and then again in 2016/17).
+In South Africa, although public spending on education (as a proportion of total government spending) has been increasing incrementally since 2010 (with a decrease noted in the 2015/2016 financial year), it is lower today (at 19,75%) than it was in the 1996/1997 financial year (at 22%).
+In terms of the GDP, public education spending (in 2023) accounted for 6,604% of the national GDP.

 Although the education sector is still considered to be struggling, the sector’s future outlook provides hope that it will be turned around.
-This can be seen in the proposed government spending programmes recently made public in the 2018/2019 national budget.
-Over the next three years, the South African government aims to spend a total of R792 billion on basic education, with R35 billion being spent on infrastructure and R15.3 billion on learning and teacher support materials.
-The government also plans to spend an additional R324 billion on higher education and training, with R57 billion to be spent on fee-free higher education and training.
+This can be seen in the proposed government spending programmes made public in the 2018/2019 national budget.
+From 2019 onwards, the South African government aimed to spend a total of R 792 billion on basic education, with R35 billion being spent on infrastructure and R 15,3 billion on learning and teacher support materials over three years.
+The government also planned to spend an additional R 324 billion on higher education and training, with R57 billion to be spent on fee-free higher education and training.

 On the other hand, private school education has grown from 2% to 6% of the total number of enrolled pupils (about 13 million) in SA over the last four years and is set to increase over the next couple of years, predominantly in townships, which presents an opportunity for SMEs in the sector.
 Tertiary education presents further opportunities for SMEs particularly to address the dire shortage of student accommodation currently only catering for 100 000 out of a student population of more than 500 000.